paralenz/template-ts-package/README.md

 Create a new repo and select to use this template.

-When you have cloned the new repo run the `setup.js` file
+When you have cloned the new repo run the `setup` file